laiszig/springboot-studies/mynotes.md

 ### @Repository
 This annotation is used on Java classes which directly access the database.
 The @Repository annotation works as marker for any class that fulfills the role of repository or Data Access Object.
 This annotation has a automatic translation feature.
 For example, when an exception occurs in the @Repository there is a handler for that exception and there is no need to add a try catch block.

+##TOFIX
+still having problems with the database tab and finding the schemas of the db